9 Easy Steps Of Growing Raspberries In Containers

 This strong growth, with a mature height of four to five feet and a spread of two feet, should be planted in full sun.
 Also, because ‘Joan J' is vulnerable to root rot, plant it in well-draining soil.

 You'll get even bigger harvests if you grow it with another cultivar, such as ‘Polka.'
-It's self-pollinating and very cold hardy.
+It's self-pollinating and very hardy.

 12. Polka Raspberry